xhos/arian-email-parser/readme.md

 the added parser should work without any other changes.

 contributions are highly welcome, as it's not feasible for me to cover banks I don't use myself.

-## development

-the `DEBUG=1` env make it so the incoming email contents are logged, which is useful for developing new parsers.

 ## 🌱 ecosystem